vtexdocs/dev-portal-content/docs/guides/Master-Data/guides/use-master-data-with-orders.md

 All Master Data V2 interactions occur through API.
 We strongly recommend you use Postman and familiarize with our API [documentation](https://developers.vtex.com/docs/api-reference/master-data-api-v2#overview).

->❗ Master Data v2 triggers have been deprecated for VTEX accounts created after January 2023 and for all existing accounts that did not implement it before.
-We do not recommend this feature for creating order integrations due to possible inconsistencies.
-Instead, refer to the [order's Feed and Hook](https://developers.vtex.com/vtex-rest-api/docs/orders-feed) to implement or migrate your integration in our recommended way.
+>❗ The Master Data v2 orders entity has been deprecated for all VTEX accounts created after January 2023 and previously existing accounts that did not use it.
+We do not recommend this feature for creating orders integrations, due to the inconsistencies that may occur.
+The [orders Feed and Hook](https://developers.vtex.com/vtex-rest-api/docs/orders-feed) is the preferred way to integrate orders.
+If your store already uses this data entity, migrate your integration to the [orders Feed and Hook](https://developers.vtex.com/vtex-rest-api/docs/orders-feed) as soon as possible.

 A trigger is nothing more than configuring a predetermined condition and taking an action (HTTP request or sending an email).